blischalk/blischalk-jekyll/_posts/2016-12-20-slae-problem-2-reverse-tcp-shellcode.md

 ## The Source Code<a id="sec-1-3" name="sec-1-3"></a>

-The source code and tools referenced in this article can be found here:
+The source code and tools referenced in this article can be found [here](https://github.com/blischalk/slae/tree/master/exercise2)

 ## The C progam<a id="sec-1-4" name="sec-1-4"></a>